rkdarst/scicomp/tut/scip2015/git.rst

 Branches and remotes
 --------------------
 * A branch is one independent line of work

+  - Several people can work on the same project without interfering - until they are ready

 * The git model considers everything a branch

+  - ``git``\ 's most well known feature is easy and good branching

 * Even a remote server is considered a branch
 * To combine two people's work, you must **merge** the branches